Computer Networks Questions & Answers – Intrusion Detection Systems

 7. When discussing IDS/IPS, what is a signature?

-a) An electronic signature used to authenticate the identity of a user on the network
+a) An electronic signature used to authenticate the identity of a user on the

 b) Attack-definition file